Thinkwise Cloud

 The Thinkwise Cloud is hosted within the EU in a zone-redundant Thinkwise tenant on Azure.
 The architecture is based on the Azure Well-Architected Framework recommendations for Enterprise-Scale architectures.

-The Thinkwise Cloud uses shared infrastructure resources to allow for scalability and cost-efficiency, while the Thinkwise Platform components run dedicated for each customer.
-Customers have isolated Develop/Test, Acceptance and Production environments, using Managed Identity, Network Security Groups and Access Control Lists.
+The Thinkwise Cloud uses shared infrastructure resources that allow for scalability and cost-efficiency.
+Meanwhile, the Thinkwise Platform components run dedicated for each customer.
+This means that each customer has isolated Develop, Test, Acceptance, and Production environments; using Managed Identity, Network Security Groups, and Access Control Lists.
 All inbound traffic runs through Azure Application Gateway, with WAF and DDOS protection enabled.

-Infrastructure-as-code is used to automate rollout and upgrades of all Thinkwise Cloud components, resulting in a standardized Public Cloud for all customers.
-All entities of the Thinkwise Applications are by default available as OData APIs for integration purposes.
-The Thinkwise Cloud can integrate with any API that is available over the internet.
+Infrastructure-as-code is used to automate rollout and upgrades of all Thinkwise Cloud components.
+This results in a standardized Public Cloud for all customers.
+All entities of Thinkwise applications are by default available as OData APIs for integration purposes.
+The Thinkwise Cloud can integrate with any API available over the internet.

-Backup & disaster recovery is based on high-availability through zone-redundancy and automated backups with 35 days point-in-time restore and long-term retention enabled.
+Backup and disaster recovery are based on high-availability through zone-redundancy and automated backups with 35 days of point-in-time restore and long-term retention enabled.

-The components in this High-Level Architecture are deployed in line with our documented best practices:
+The components in this High-Level Architecture (HLA) are deployed in line with our documented best practices:

 - Indicium and the Universal UI are running in containers in Azure Kubernetes Service.